-Luther M. Amundson, co-managing shareholder of Maser, Amundson & Boggio, P.A., leads the firm’s Litigation Department.
+Luther M. Amundson, shareholder at Maser, Amundson & Boggio, P.A., leads the firm’s Litigation Department.
 He is known in the legal community for his vigorous pursuit of his clients’ legal rights and his tenacious quest for fair compensation for those he represents.

 A successful litigator, Amundson concentrates his practice in areas of elder law, including issues of capacity, incapacity and undue influence, will contests, trust administration, guardianships, conservatorships, wrongful death, probate law, and significant personal injury matters.
 Amundson says that he’s passionate about his work for the “older generation,” because of his inspiring clients.
 He has also formed important connections with other clients, such as baby boomers addressing their litigation concerns, and representing a survivor of the Minneapolis I-35W bridge collapse in 2007.
 Amundson says that it’s gratifying to make a difference in peoples’ lives.